blog.farhan.codes

 Linux maintains bugs, The real reason ifconfig on Linux is deprecated

-In my third installment of FreeBSD vs Linux, I will discuss underlying reasons for why Linux moved away from ifconfig(8) to ip(8).
 In the past, when people said, “Linux is a kernel, not an operating system”, I knew that was true but I always thought it was a rather pedantic criticism.
 Of course no one runs just the Linux kernel, you run a distribution of Linux.
 But after reviewing userland code, I understand the significant drawbacks to developing “just a kernel” in isolation from the rest of the system.

 Read more...